Film Connection student Juan Armijos gains a realistic perspective of the industry while honing his craft!

 He talks about stuff to other producers, he talks to directors, he talks to the writers of the scripts.
 And the interconnection and the social component of the whole thing is very interesting to me…That to me is the magic about this program, Film Connection, is because you get to see someone who does it every day and all the time, and they are very willing to let you into everything, every single thing.”

-One highlight of his apprenticeship was when Rob helped get Juan on the set of one of his upcoming films, A Madness in the Method.
+One highlight of his externship was when Rob helped get Juan on the set of one of his upcoming films, A Madness in the Method.
 “It was a learning experience,” he says, “talk to everybody, talk to the director, talk to the actors, talk to the line producers on set, just absorb the whole thing.
 So I did.
 I talked to everybody, and he introduced me to a lot of very interesting people.”

 Now getting better acquainted with the process of filmmaking, Juan says he is working on a project of his own—a script he just completed with a friend who wants to work on financing it.
 Meanwhile, Juan says perhaps his biggest personal takeaway from the Film Connection is how to be comfortable with his own passion while having patience with the process.